-The Huntington National Bank pledged $250,000 to The Ohio State University Campaign in the form of an endowed fund to benefit humanities students interested in international business and foreign languages.
-Applications for the fellowship program are now available in the Center for Languages, Literatures, and Cultures.
+The Huntington National Bank pledged over $300,000 to The Ohio State University Campaign in the form of an endowed fund to benefit humanities students interested in international business and foreign languages.
+Applications for the fellowship program are now available in the Center for Languages, Literatures and Cultures.

 This program is intended to permit students majoring in the humanities with interest and supporting work in international business and trade to spend an extended time abroad to enhance their fluency in the foreign language, their knowledge of the foreign culture, and their understanding of the workings and environment of international commerce.

 - Be sophomores or juniors at The Ohio State University at the time of the application;

 - Have completed a minimum of the first two years (three semesters) of OSU foreign language study or its equivalent prior to the study abroad experience;

 - Be able to demonstrate serious interest in, commitment to, and involvement in, business, commerce, or industry.

 Application deadline: Friday, February 1, 2019

 Announcement of awards: Friday, March 7, 2019

 Application requirements include: a letter of application (to “Huntington International Fellows, c/o Center for Languages, Literatures and Cultures, The Ohio State University') that contains a statement of purpose and describes the applicant's proposed program and two letters of recommendation (including at least one from a language professor).
 Personal interviews of finalists are required.